whyboris/utilitarianism.net/content/en/acting-on-utilitarianism.md

 [^28]: Roser, M. (2019).
 [The short history of global living conditions and why it matters that we know it](https://ourworldindata.org/a-history-of-global-living-conditions-in-5-charts). _Our World In Data_.
 [^29]: Cf. Bostrom, N. (2013).
 [Existential Risks as a Global Priority](https://www.existential-risk.org/concept.html). _Global Policy_.
 4(1): 15–31.
 [^30]: Cf. MacAskill, W. (2014). _[Doing Good Better: How Effective Altruism Can Help You Make a Difference](https://www.effectivealtruism.org/doing-good-better/)_.
 New York: Random House.
 Chapter 1.
-[^31]: Note that William MacAskill, coauthor of this website, is a cofounder of Giving What We Can.
+[^31]: Note that William MacAskill, coauthor of this website, is a cofounder of _Giving What We Can_.
 [^32]: Caviola, L., Schubert, S., Teperman, E., Moss, D., Greenberg, S., & Faber, N. (2020).
 [Donors vastly underestimate differences in charities’ effectiveness.](https://ore.exeter.ac.uk/repository/bitstream/handle/10871/122268/Caviola%20et%20al._2020_JDM.pdf) _Judgment and Decision Making_.
 15(4): 509–516.
 [^33]:
     GiveWell (2019).
 [Your Dollar Goes Further When You Fund the Right Program](https://www.givewell.org/giving101/Funding-the-Right-Program).